barsoom/devbook/styleguide/css/README.md

 ---
 ### Frameworks and libraries

-Avoid Twitter Bootstrap for non-trivial sites.
+#### Avoid Twitter Bootstrap for non-trivial sites.

 It is a UI toolkit, not (just) a framework.
 It can be hard to override sensibly.

+#### Use Autoprefixer.

+Whenever possible, use [Autoprefixer](https://github.com/postcss/autoprefixer), typically via [autoprefixer-rails](https://github.com/ai/autoprefixer-rails).

+It saves us from manually adding prefixes, from making mixins just for that, and from occasionally forgetting to do so.

 ---
 ### File structure